MahmoudSamir0/end_to_end_ci_cd_pipeline_Argocd/README.md

 # Conclusion:

 This CI/CD pipeline, combining ArgoCD, Amazon ECR, and Jenkins, is tailored for efficient and scalable application deployment on an Amazon EKS cluster.
 The project sets the foundation for a streamlined and automated development process, fostering collaboration and accelerating time-to-market for containerized applications in an EKS environment.

-> [!NOTE]
-> Highlights information that users should take into account, even when skimming.

-> [!TIP]
-> Optional information to help a user be more successful.

-> [!IMPORTANT]
-> Crucial information necessary for users to succeed.

-> [!WARNING]
-> Critical content demanding immediate user attention due to potential risks.

-> [!CAUTION]
-> Negative potential consequences of an action.